ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/x86_64-unknown-linux-gnu.rst

 Prerequisites
 -------------

-This target uses the LLVM ``ld.lld`` linker but to locate the system C libraries required to link a functional Linux binary, this target drives the ``ld.lld`` linker using your system's C compiler as a linker driver.
+This target uses the LLVM ``ld.lld`` linker.
+In order to locate the system C libraries required to link a functional Linux binary, this target drives the ``ld.lld`` linker using your system's C compiler as a linker driver.